Updated: June, 2022

-What teachers frequently do not know is that the routinely “super quiet” or “unfriendly” student in their classroom likely struggles to initiate communication with the teacher because he or she is paralyzed by social anxiety and cannot ask for help, speak in class, or even communicate on a casual level.
-The reality is that these students who seem engagement-adverse actually want their teachers to speak with them, ask them whether they need help, and interact in a personal way; but their social anxiety, often combined with a lack of social competencies, prevents them from engaging in face-to-face communication and shuts them down.
+Teachers may or may not be aware that the “super quiet” or seemingly “unfriendly” student who doesn’t ask for help, speak in class, or even communicate on a casual level is filled with social anxiety.
+These students often have a desire to interact with others and want their teachers to speak with them, ask them whether they need help, and interact in a personal way; but their social anxiety, sometimes combined with a lack of social competencies, prevents them from engaging in face-to-face communication.

-Here’s a simple strategy that interventionists—parents and specialists—and their students can use to help teachers see through a student’s anxiety barrier socially anxious students struggle with face-to-face communication, so why not help them create a written message that alerts their teachers to the anxiety problem of which they may be unaware?
-An email message makes that vital interpersonal connection while allowing students with social anxiety to stay in control of their message, rather than have their social anxiety drown out their voice.
+Here’s a simple strategy to empower socially anxious students.
+Help them create a written message (note, email, text) that alerts their teachers to their anxiety.
+An email message makes that vital interpersonal connection while allowing them to stay in control of their message, rather than have their social anxiety drown out their voice.
 When we write emails, we can spend as much time as we need to decide what we want to say, how we want to say it, and to whom.
-Generally, anxiety does not have as much control over our fingertips as it does over our voice in those moments of face-to-face communication.
+Generally, anxiety does not have as much control over our fingertips as it does over our voices in those moments of face-to-face communication.

-- In your role as a parent, clinician, or friend, help your students explore the possibility that their teachers (or other adult professionals or friends) may not be aware that the students are anxious and may struggle to know how to communicate their message in the moment of communication.
-For example, students don’t know how to get a teacher’s attention, are not sure what they should say, don’t want to make an error, and so on.
+- Help socially anxious students understand that teachers (or other adult professionals or friends) may not be aware that they don’t know how to get a teacher’s attention, are not sure what they should say, don’t want to make an error, and so on.

-- Direct students to construct their notes.
+- Help them outline the main points of the note.
 It can be any length they want.
 This is an important step because it gives students ownership of their message.
-Guide students in organizing their thoughts into a message to share with their teachers.
 It should be genuine and in their words, include a friendly message, and be as specific in the explanation and request as possible.
 Avoid writing this note for your students, both conceptually and physically.

-Below is an example of a note that a socially anxious student sent to his teacher:
+Below is an example of a note written by a socially anxious student to his teacher:

 Empower students to manage their social anxiety

-This strategy may be simple, but it’s a game changer for both students and their teachers.
-The email has the power to break down walls and foster a caring community for kids who struggle to establish themselves as active members within the classroom, let alone the larger school community.
+This strategy may be simple, but it can be a game changer.
+This simple act of communication has the power to break down walls and foster a caring community for those who struggle to establish themselves as active members within the classroom, let alone the larger school community.
 Here’s why.
 Most teachers teach because they love the connections they have with their students.
-But, they are humans after all, oftentimes with over thirty students in each of their classes, so when they have a student who appears unfriendly or to not want to engage with them or seems disinterested in the class, they tend to “honor” that and focus on the students who reciprocate.
-When they receive a message like the one above, it helps them overcome their own regrettable but natural reticence to “lean in” with their seemingly unapproachable students and sparks a greater awareness and insight into students who may not have been on their radar.
-As a result, teachers realize they have an opportunity for a breakthrough with a student and can make a difference when it wasn’t apparent before.
-This is the holy grail of teaching!
-Better still, it’s proactive.
-The student has revealed a pathway for how to develop this personal and learning connection.
-It teaches students how to be accountable for initiating a relationship with teachers in a way that triggers less anxiety and empowers students in learning about and managing their social anxiety.
+But they are humans, so when there is a student who appears “unfriendly,” or avoids engaging with others, or seems “disinterested,” teachers tend to focus on the students who seem to want to engage and appear interested.
+When a teacher gets an email message like the one above, it helps them “lean in” to those students.
+As a result, teachers realize they have an opportunity for a breakthrough with a student and can make a difference when it may not have been apparent before.
+Better still, it’s proactive and empowers the student to make this personal and learning connection.
+It also gives students a simple way to manage their social anxiety.